|Course Title:||Practice and Practitioners|

 |Lesson 2.2-||Rights of Representation|

 |Lesson 2.3-||About Treasury Department Circular 230|

 |Lesson 2.4-||About IRS Form 2848|

 |Lesson 2.5-||What is Practice Before the IRS|

 Practice and Practitioners CPE Training Course Overview

-We offer two types of courses – Standard and CPE (Continuing Professional Education).
-The Standard training course includes all video lessons and the instructor’s course transcript.
-The CPE edition includes the same training curriculum, plus a practice exam with evaluative feedback (find out why your answers are right or wrong), your final exam submission and a course certificate of completion.
+Course includes all video lessons and the instructor’s course transcript, a practice exam with evaluative feedback (find out why your answers are right or wrong), your final exam submission, and a course certificate of completion.
 The Practice and Practitioners CPE training course qualifies for continuing education credit for CPAs (Certified Public Accountants) in certain states, Enrolled Agents (EAs) and Other Tax Return Preparers (OTRPs) nation-wide.

 At TeachUcomp, Inc., you choose how you want your training delivered.

 Online subscriptions offer the most flexibility and value.
 With online training, you can access your courses anytime and anywhere you have an internet connection (including all new releases and updates).
 Your subscription grants you instant access to ALL of our courses for one low price.
 There are no contracts and you can cancel at any time.
 You may choose between a monthly or annual plan.

 Courses are also available individually via one year online for a one-time charge.